WaiYanLin71/fastify-mvc/README.md

 ![image](https://github.com/WaiYanLin71/fastify-mvc/assets/100548663/99529901-e1b1-45f5-9755-c7f8f8797fee)

-### Welcome Contributors

-We welcome contributions from developers who are interested in helping to improve the Fastify CRUD and Authentication project

 ### Project Description

-The Fastify CRUD and Authentication project is a web application built using the Fastify framework in Node.js.
-It provides a RESTful API for managing resources with CRUD operations (Create, Read, Update, and Delete) and includes authentication to secure the endpoints.
-The project utilizes the following packages:
+Welcome to our open-source Node.js project!
+We are excited to have you onboard as a new learner and contributor.
+This project provides a supportive environment for you to dive into the world of Node.js and gain hands-on experience with a variety of popular technologies.

+In this project, we leverage the power of several key technologies:

 - **EJS**: EJS (Embedded JavaScript) is a templating engine for rendering dynamic HTML templates on the server-side.
 - **Axios**: Axios is a popular HTTP client library for making asynchronous HTTP requests from Node.js or browser.